luis-dot-lopes/c-data-structures/README.md

 - Selection Sort
 - Heapsort

-Visualizations of the tree data structures were implemented using [raylib](https://raylib.com)
+Visualizations of the tree data structures and some sorting algorithms were implemented using [raylib](https://raylib.com)